qutip/qutip/doc/guide/guide-bloch.rst

    :align: center

 Now, the data points cycle through a variety of predefined colors.
-Now lets add another set of points, but this time we want the set to be a single color, representing say a qubit going from the |up> state to the |down> state in the y-z plane:
+Now lets add another set of points, but this time we want the set to be a single color, representing say a qubit going from the :math:`\left|\rm up\right>` state to the :math:`\left|\rm down\right>` state in the y-z plane:

 >>> xz=zeros(20)
 >>> yz=[sin(th) for th in linspace(0,pi,20)]